lupiter/zip-knit/README.md

 1. Talk to a KH-970 ✅
 2. Read the "floppy" format produced by "formatting" ✅
+2. Set up the code for multiprocessing so we can handle serial more reliably
 3. Read the "floppy" data produced by saving the CB-1 stored patterns
 4. Replace/modify patterns
 5. Replace/modify garments